-A leak of chemical liquid ammonia from a cold storage unit in Shanghai killed 15 people, according to Xinhua, China's state-run news agency.
+A leak of chemical liquid ammonia from a cold storage unit in Shanghai killed 15 people and injured 26 more on Saturday, according to Xinhua, China's state-run news agency.

 The incident took place around 11.00 a.m. (local time) at a refrigeration unit owned by the seafood company Weng's Cold Storage Industrial in the northern district of Baoshan, Agence France-Presse reported.